PagerDuty/security-training/docs/for_everyone/index.md

 Sorry, I mean "Real or Phish?"

+???+ comment "Presenter's Comment"
-> It's worth noting there were groans from the audience at this point.
+    It's worth noting there were groans from the audience at this point.

 I'm going to show you some genuine emails that have been sent to PagerDuty employees (shared with the recipients permission of course), and it's your job to tell me if you think it's a real email, or a phishing attempt.